uxodb/klise-uxodb/_posts/hetzner-installing-linux/2023-09-02-hetzner-installing-linux.md

 qdLfInM7MxtFxr5KNQe8s9qywkVdrvsLUWGzbb0rQQ8 (ED25519 256)
 CbqGZzPfRnIXE4o8ErsN+2Q4PXSIu9TGMOubpxf66rA (RSA 3072)
 ```

-With this information we'll be able to log into the box.
-Using either putty or a terminal of some sorts I log into the box: `ssh root@78.46.174.158` it'll request the password, so I copy that in.
+With this information, we can now log into the server.
+Using either Putty or a terminal of some sorts, we log into the server with the command: `$ ssh root@78.46.174.158`.
+It will prompt for the password, so we can copy that in.

 After we do so, we're greeted by Hetzner's Rescue System